What should you know and how should you prepare for video counseling?

 My office is a secure and sound-proofed room in which I will not be disturbed, nor will our sessions be overheard by anyone.
 It is best that you find a private space with a steady internet connection.

 Many of my clients find it helpful to take a few minutes before the session to reflect and “reset” from their daily activities to prepare for our session.
+However, I invite you to come as you are so no need to prepare.

 MS (masters of science) means I have a 3-year masters degree in counseling from Portland State University where I met with clients at PSU’s low-cost Counseling Clinic, in addition to supervising peers as they meet with clients for the first time at the clinic.
 I also completed a 1-year internship at the META Counseling Clinic.